amorist/awesome/README.md

 - [google/differential-privacy](https://github.com/google/differential-privacy) - Google's differential privacy libraries.
 - [vitessio/vitess](https://github.com/vitessio/vitess) - Vitess is a database clustering system for horizontal scaling of MySQL.
 - [asaskevich/govalidator](https://github.com/asaskevich/govalidator) - [Go] Package of validators and sanitizers for strings, numerics, slices and structs
-- [zeromicro/go-zero](https://github.com/zeromicro/go-zero) - go-zero is a web and rpc framework written in Go.
+- [zeromicro/go-zero](https://github.com/zeromicro/go-zero) - A web and RPC framework written in Go.
 It's born to ensure the stability of the busy sites with resilient design.
 Builtin goctl greatly improves the development productivity.
 - [qiniu/qmgo](https://github.com/qiniu/qmgo) - Qmgo - The Go driver for MongoDB.
 It‘s based on official mongo-go-driver but easier to use like Mgo.
 - [sethvargo/go-limiter](https://github.com/sethvargo/go-limiter) - A supersonic rate limiting package for Go with HTTP middleware.
 - [hyperjumptech/grule-rule-engine](https://github.com/hyperjumptech/grule-rule-engine) - Rule engine implementation in Golang